-Thirteen tours and 21 states later, they’ve moved into a dominant position on the American folk music scene and are receiving well deserved recognition from some of the biggest festivals in the US.
+Seventeen tours and 25 states later, they’ve moved into a dominant position on the American folk music scene and are receiving well deserved recognition from some of the biggest festivals in the US.

-The band are now ready to release their fourth album, Turn Your Face To The Sun, which was funded entirely through pre-sales to a large, loyal and growing domestic and international fanbase.
-They’ll be setting off on their 14th North American tour this April with a Nashville album launch set for 24th April amidst a buzz of anticipation on the US roots scene.
+They completed their 14th North American tour that April with the US album launch on 21st April – creating a serious buzz of anticipation on the US roots scene.
 Their songs have travelled widely, enjoying regular US radio airplay from coast to coast and inspiring covers of their material by bands across the US.
-The tour will also include special sets at The Rockwood Music Hall NYC, and the the band were also honoured to be chosen as a 2017 Featured Act at Merlefest, the biggest Roots festival in the US – where they will perform as a part of this tour.
-The band are then set to return to America in June – where they will play the High Sierra Music Festival in California, then on to Boston, New York, North Carolina and finishing at the Red Wing Music Festival.
+The tour included special sets at The Rockwood Music Hall NYC, and the the band were also honoured to be chosen as a 2017 Featured Act at Merlefest, the biggest Roots festival in the US.
+The band are currently en route to the US again, where they will play the High Sierra Music Festival in California, then on to Boston, New York, North Carolina and finishing at the Red Wing Music Festival.

 I Draw Slow have attracted the best of Irish talent to their video production: two of their videos (Swans, Valentine) were directed by Hugh O’Conor (My Left Foot, Three Musketeers, The Bachelor) and Aidan Gillen (Game of Thrones, The Wire, Love/Hate) starred as their eponymous anti-hero, Valentine.
 The band assembled the cream of the Irish burlesque scene for their breakthrough video Goldmine.
 Their videos have received hundreds of thousands of YouTube hits.